 Which is better, Structured Notes or Structured Deposits?

-You may see Structured Notes as risky and tainted with bad reputation.
-Structured Deposits on the other hand has a sweeter appeal to people.
+You may see Structured Notes as risky and tainted with a bad reputation.
+Structured Deposits, on the other hand, has a sweeter appeal to people.

 Structured Deposits returns start at 1% rate and returns may grow bigger and bigger in time.
 Fixed deposit rates are capped at 1% until maturity.
 Structured Deposits are also less risky than equities, and can actually guarantee a return of principal.